oplS17projects/FP3/README.md

 The `(require rsound)` is all that's needed to utilize the library.

 This didn't work at all.
 It may be outdated.
-After millenia of searching, I found multiple solutions.
+After kiloyears of searching, I found multiple solutions.

 Virtually all of the solutions failed.